Documentation Index

 - Chats – See all active (and recent) chats with this contact and open them.

-- Click Create (or Create contact / plus button) in the top-right of the Contacts page.
+To add one contact manually:- Click Create (or Create contact / plus button) in the top-right of the Contacts page.

 - Fill in First name, Last name, Phone number, Email, and any extra attributes you use.